LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-can-see-like-how-a-butterfly.md

 tags: ["sad"]
 title: "i-can-see-like-how-a-butterfly"
 ---
-I can see like how a butterfly
+I can see how a butterfly

 mates with pretty colors